6 Things to Explore On the Way From Rushmore to Yellowstone

 6. Attend Summer Events

 Every year, the Gillette/Wright area celebrates long summer days with annual events.
 The Gillette Brews & Cruise Fest is a great one-day gathering.
-The Donkey Creek Festival is a two-day free event that features live music, art booths and other activities.
 Keep your eye out for the 2023 dates.

-There’s also the National High School Finals Rodeo in Gillette July 17-23, 2022.
+There’s also the National High School Finals Rodeo in Gillette, celebrating its 75th anniversary in 2023.
+The dates are July 17-23, 2023.
 This multi-day event features top high school rodeo contestants.
 It will be held at the CAM-PLEX event center in Gillette.

 For more information: